Start9Labs/documentation/site/source/support/user-manual/configuration/limitations/lim-mac.rst

 Mac Known Limitations
 =====================

-MacOS has no known limitations in regard to Embassy.
+MacOS has no known limitations in regard to Embassy at this time.